Scotland by Rail

 You may wish to take advantage of Oban’s suberb links to the many islands scattered along Scotland’s west coast.
 Ferries run throughout the year to many of the nearby islands, including beautiful Mull.
 Here you can admire the pastel-painted houses of Tobermory, visit the spectacular Duart Castle, or take the ferry to the secluded Isle of Iona, with its pristine beaches and impressive abbey.
 Other options include South Uist with its neolithic remains, and the wild island of Colonsay.

-Day 6 – Northwards to Fort William on the West Highland Line
+Day 6 – Northwards to Spean Bridge on the West Highland Line

 Leaving Oban behind, today you return to the station and take the train back along the West Highland Line as far as Crianlarich.
 Here you change trains and continue on the northern stretch of this mangificent railway journey.
-The train climbs quickly from Crianlarich to Upper Tyndrum and crosses the wild Rannoch Moor before arriving in Fort William.
-Here you spend three nights at the top-rated Grange Luxury B&B (5 star).
+The train climbs quickly from Crianlarich to Upper Tyndrum and crosses the wild Rannoch Moor before arriving in Spean Bridge.
+Here you spend three nights at the charming, friendly and extremely welcoming Spean Lodge (4 star).

 Day 7 – The West Highland Line to Mallaig